 Can you spot 12 common thinking traps?
-From confirmation bias to sunk cost fallacy — this科普 quiz helps you recognize the cognitive biases that shape your everyday decisions.
+From confirmation bias to sunk cost fallacy — recognize the cognitive biases that shape your everyday decisions.

 What Are Cognitive Biases?

 Cognitive biases are systematic patterns of deviation from normative rational judgment.
-Since Kahneman & Tversky's groundbreaking research in the 1970s, psychologists have identified over 100 distinct cognitive biases.
+Since Kahneman & Tversky's influential research in the 1970s, psychologists have identified over 100 distinct cognitive biases.

 Why Do We Have Biases?